 doing only easy tasks without analyzing priority

-copying content to the wrong place
+copying content to the wrong place or to several places (Duplicate content)

 marking a recommendation as done before implementation